werner291/marionette/readme.md

 - Allow the user to use as much or as little of the library as desired.
 - Provide sensible defaults, rather than requiring enormous masses of (generated) configuration files and "wizards".
 - Explore the power of Rust to make the above goals easier to achieve.

+## Status of this crate

+This crate is still in early development; you probably shouldn't use it for anything serious at the moment.